 - Item not as described: Customer says the item they received is considerably different than what they expected based on the description.

-- Unauthorized transactions: Customer claims that the purchase was made without their consent or they were charged twice for the same item.
+- Unauthorized transactions: Customer claims that the purchase was made without their consent.

 Once a chargeback is initiated, an investigation follows.
 If the bank feels the request is valid, funds will be removed from your account and returned to the cardholder.
 However, the bank could decide that a further investigation is required, in which case you will be asked to provide additional information.

-In the event that one of your customers files a chargeback, we'll send you an email.
-The email will include details of the transaction in question and a request to provide additional documentation, such as receipts, description of product, warranty info, or other documentation by a certain date.
+If one of your customers files a chargeback, we'll send you a notification email.
+The email will include details of the transaction in question and a request to provide additional documentation, such as fees, receipts, description of product, warranty info, or other documentation by a certain date.

-We will then initiate an investigation and notify you via email on the outcome.
-Note that this could take anywhere from a few weeks to months to finish the investigation.
+After a customer has filed a chargeback, we will initiate an investigation into the charge and notify you via email of the outcome.
+Note that finishing the investigation may take anywhere from a few weeks to several months.